gaganmaheshwari/blog-webjeda/_posts/2015-12-10-how-to-create-and-host-a-website-on-github-pages.md

 {% include adsense-inside-post.html %}

+If you are not familiar with the 'Branch' concept used in github then here is a simple explaination.
+Imagine your repository as a tree.
+Tree has the main stump which is the ``master branch``.
+This main stump can branch out into many branches.
+One of those is ``gh-pages`` branch.
+Github considers the code inside ``gh-pages`` branch as a website similar to other hosting services which consider ``public_html`` folder as website directory.

 ## Step 1: Create a repository

 I hope you have signed up for a Github account.
 Otherwise, you can [sign up for free here](https://github.com).
 Once you have signed up, you will have to create a repository by clicking on the **+** symbol on the top-right corner as shown in the screenshot.